Stephen Walker (filmmaker): Writing

-Film and Television
+Film and television

-He has won a BAFTA, and was nominated for three further BAFTAs (including Best Documentary and Best Director) for his Channel 4 documentary, A Boy Called Alex, a film described by The Guardian as "glorious."
+He has won a BAFTA, and was nominated for three further BAFTAs (including Best Documentary and Best Director) for his Channel 4 documentary, A Boy Called Alex, a film about a music prodigy at Eton College, who suffers from the disease cystic fibrosis, was described by The Guardian as "glorious."
 He has also won an Emmy and two Rose d'Ors, Europe's most prestigious television prize.
 His film Young@Heart, the tale of a chorus of American seniors who sing rock music, won the Audience Award at the Los Angeles Film Festival in 2007 and went on to win a further 23 film festival audience awards worldwide, including in Paris, Sydney, Warsaw, Nashville, and Atlanta.
 Young@Heart was released in 250 theatres by Fox Searchlight in the US in 2008.
-A key scene from the movie where the late octogenarian Fred Knittle sings Coldplay's "Fix You" has had 2.5 million hits on YouTube.
+A key scene from the movie where the late octogenarian Fred Knittle sings Coldplay's "Fix You" has had 2.8 million hits on YouTube.

-Walker is currently developing A Boy Called Alex as a dramatised feature film for DNA Films and Film 4.
-The story is about a brilliant teenage musical prodigy at Eton College who suffers from the disease cystic fibrosis.
-The screenwriter is Tom Edge, who wrote for Netflix's hit series The Crown, and Judy, the 2019 biopic of singer Judy Garland.

 Education and personal life

 Stephen Walker was educated at St Paul's School, London, and Worcester College, Oxford, where he gained a BA in modern history.
 He subsequently won a John Lounsbery Fellowship to study as a postgraduate at Harvard University, receiving a master's degree in philosophy and history of science, before joining the BBC.

-His former partner is the television producer and director Sally George, and they continue to run their company Walker George Films together.
+His former partner is the television producer and director Sally George.
 He lives in London and has one daughter.
 In his spare time, he flies a tiny plane for recreation.